Divyans-hu/Ping-Pong/README.md

 |                                            Restart
 |                                            Quit
 |
-This is my first game Made in python, with using pygame.............EnJOYyyyyyyyyyyy
+This is my first game Made in python, with using pygame.............EnJOYyyyyyyyyyyy DJONG.dmg for MacOS